 |Why Might I Try Mediation?|

 Mediation can help you find creative solutions to conflicts.
-Mediation often results in agreements that improve the parties’ work experience.
+The process often results in agreements that improve the individuals’ work experience.
 So much of the day is spent in work, and having a more constructive work experience certainly benefits you and others.

 Many people prefer finding and making their own solution to their unique work conflict over having someone else tell them what they must do.
 When people create their own solutions, they are more likely to honor the terms of their agreement than when a decision is imposed upon them.